Johnny-32/alternative-timetables-for-mpk-lublin/README.md

 # New timetable for MPK Lublin buses
-This project aims to make a better looking and simpler timetable for MPK Lublin buses and also show some cool and useful features based on it.
+This project aims to make a better looking and more modern timetables for MPK Lublin

 ## Technologies
 - Python